venikman/FPF/FPF-Spec.md

 The value of this architectural approach lies in its ability to explicitly protect and sustain the critical **characteristics of rigorous thought**, holding them from the natural degradation they suffer in complex, long-running projects.
 Where traditional critical thinking identifies failures in these characteristics, FPF provides the mechanisms to build them in by design.
 Open-ended creative generativity is explicitly instrumented.

 Part of FPF architecture for open-ended evolution is counterintuitive.
 E.g., to determine SoTA systems, knowledge, communities, methods, disciplines and other entities, you need to compare them.
-Therefore FPF has measurement and comparability theory that starts all thinking with designing of a comparability-gauge frame (CG-frame).
+Therefore FPF has measurement and comparability theory that starts all thinking with designing of a Comparability Governance frame (CG-frame).
 To discuss dynamics of holon change, FPF talks about holon's characteristics that are measurable within CG-frames and trajectories in characteristic spaces.

 ## Architectural Characteristic of Thought